mudo121/thesis_eeg/README.md

   - Change Directory where you want to start jupyter lab: `cd /path/to/dir`
   - Start Jupyter Lab: `jupyter lab`
   - Create your own Notebook for Coding

-## Current Bugs
-- The 'delete faulty epochs' in the function `prepare_Signal` is not working currently.
-Somehow this produces too many NaN Values afterwards.
-Most of the frequency features are getting NaN's even though I replace all NaN's with zeroes...

 ## Notebook Basics